There have been some sharp responses to the demise of the proposed BAE EADS merger. My personal favourite is John Redwood’s pithy:

 ‘Several of you wrote in expressing dismay at the proposed tie up between BAE and the Franco German civil aviation company.
 I did not write about it, as I assumed it would be an impossible deal to execute.
 The documentation was very voluminous, so I did not bother to read it.
 The politics were always likely to bring it down, so there was no need to analyse the business, economic and strategic issues.’

-There seems to be little surprise that the deal collapsed; and most commentators welcome the failure.
-Douglas Carswell hopes that it might lead to more competition within defence procurement.
+There seems to be little surprise that the deal collapsed.
+Most commentators welcome the failure, despite the commercial sense of the proposal.
+Douglas Carswell, for instance, hopes that it might lead to more competition within defence procurement.
 And the FT says (£) that the ‘correct decision’ was to put the doomed negotiators ‘out of their misery’.

-The entirely foreseeable problems appear to have been political, with Angela Merkel copping the ‘blame’ in the British press (£) for refusing to accept BAE’s ‘red lines’ over limiting the ‘quantum control’ of EADS’ government shareholders, which would be vital in maintaining BAE’s lucrative relationship with the US government.
+The apparently foreseeable problems are political, with Angela Merkel copping the ‘blame’ in the British press (£) for refusing to accept BAE’s ‘red lines’ over the limitation of ‘quantum control’ of EADS’ government shareholders, which would have been vital in maintaining BAE’s lucrative relationship with the US government.

-This prompts the question: why was cautious Whitehall so hot for such an unlikely deal?
-Of all the answers that one might be given, none is as compelling as the observation that Whitehall is not being particularly cautious at present.
-It is understood that, in addition to the discussions between the companies, the British government was more actively involved in brokering an agreement with the French and Germans, which is apparently a sign of its desperation to protect skilled manufacturing jobs at BAE after the firm failed to win multibillionaire dollar contracts in the East earlier this year, although less worthy reasons for Whitehall’s enthusiasm are being suggested in some quarters.
+Plenty of talking heads suggest that the British government knew of the German position months ago.
+If accurate, those reports prompt the question: why was Whitehall so hot for such an unlikely deal?
+It is understood that, in addition to the discussions between the companies, the British government was more actively involved in brokering an agreement with the French and Germans, which is apparently a sign of its desperation to protect skilled manufacturing jobs at BAE after the firm failed to win multibillion dollar contracts in the east earlier this year.